WSTT: MTV contest

 In 1990, MTV obtained a "revocable option" to purchase WSTT, with the idea to offer it as a prize in a contest.
-(Ervin Duggan, a member of the Federal Communications Commission, called the idea "repugnant" at the time, but didn't say whether the FCC would approve such a transfer.)
-In November of that year, Chris McCarron, General Manager and DJ at Cerritos College station KCEB (now WPMD), was selected at random from about 250,000 people who took part in the giveaway.
+Ervin Duggan, a member of the Federal Communications Commission (FCC), called the idea "repugnant" at the time, but did not say whether the FCC would approve such a transfer.
+In November of that year, Chris McCarron, general manager and DJ at Cerritos College station KCEB (now WPMD), was selected at random from about 250,000 people who took part in the giveaway.
 McCarron won $10,000 in cash along with the station; she was also given the option to either keep WSTT or trade it for an undisclosed cash sum.
 She visited the station on Saturday, November 10, 1990, when rocker Billy Idol was an on-air guest.

 The station changed its call letters to WSNI on February 15, 1991, but this lasted barely two months, as it switched back to WSTT on April 22.
 It is speculated that McCarron took the cash option and/or sold the station back to MTV, and then moved on with her life.
 The station's license was again assigned to Marion R. Williams (still WSTT's current owner as of 2021) at that time.